 Lastly, the buildings accommodation and program should be researched to identify the spaces required and the sizes they need to be.
 You need to put yourself into the clients shoes, and for this exercise become the client.

-Design brief checklist – What should an architecture brief include?
+Design brief checklist – What should it include?

-Here is an architectural design brief checklist that you can use to ensure that you have included all the necessary information in your design brief:
+Here is an checklist that you can use to ensure that you have included all the necessary information needed to establish a successful brief:

-- Client and end user information: Make sure you have included information about the client, who will be paying for the project and making final decisions, and the end users, who will be using the final project or outcome.
+- Client and end user information: Make sure you have included information about the client, who will be paying and making final decisions, and the end users, who will be using the final building.

-- Location and site information: Include details about the location of the project and the physical site boundaries, as well as any existing conditions or structures that may be relevant to the project.
+- Location and site information: Include details about the location of the project and the physical site boundaries, as well as any existing conditions or structures that may be relevant.

 - Typology: Specify the type of building or structure that is to be designed and constructed, such as a school, house, hospital, shop, or office building.